TV-Rename/tvrename/about.md

 **TVRename does NOT download TV Shows** (But it can help you find TV Shows to download!)

 # What TVRename is
-On the surface TVRename will "fix" the names of downloaded TV Show files: -
+On the surface TVRename will "fix" the names of downloaded TV Show files...

 Say you've downloaded a few TV Show episodes, they will probably have names like: -